Latest Posts

 Under the new legislation, businesses will no longer be permitted to make deductions from the tips and service charges collected.
 Every penny collected must be distributed to the staff, with deductions only permissible for tax or as otherwise authorised by law.

-2. Obligation To Allocate Tips Fairly
+2. Obligation to Allocate Tips Fairly

 Businesses will be obligated to allocate tips and service charges “fairly” among workers.
 Although the legislation does not specify what constitutes fair allocation, this is expected to be clarified in due course.
 Employers will be required to have a written policy outlining the fair, transparent, and consistent distribution of tips.

-3. Time Limit For Payment
+3. Time Limit for Payment

 4. Record-Keeping Requirements